tapassahoo/ENT-simulations-for-linear-rotors/README.md

 _For N = 32, jobs has been submitted for P = [4, 10, 20, 40] and P = 40 is running upto # of blocks 100000.
 In the present situation, as P = 40 takes very very long time, we should submit jobs for P = [7, 15, 25, 30] also to get better extrapolated results._

-**N.B.: During analysis, I have used three types of preskip values - 5000, 10000, 15000 and decided to finalize at 10000 all over the results.**
+**N.B.: Here I have analyzed MoRiBs data by skipping some amount of data by using preskip values: 0, 10000, 15000.
+Finally, I have decided to finalize it for preskip 10000 for all computations.**